Refugee-averse Japan opens its doors to Ukrainians

 The dramatic shift underscores Japan’s efforts to show a strong response to Russia alongside the Group of Seven major economies, amid concerns that Russia’s invasion could embolden China’s growing assertiveness, an ominous development for the self-ruled island of Taiwan that Beijing considers a breakaway province.

 Japan, one of the world’s richest countries, has some of the most restrictive policies toward refugees and asylum seekers.
-Since 1982, when Japan enacted its laws to accept refugees, 85,429 people have applied for refugee status and only 841 have been accepted.
-Japan accepted just 47 refugees in 2020.
+Since 1982, when Japan enacted its laws to accept refugees, 85,479 people have applied for refugee status and 841 have been accepted.
+Japan accepted 47 refugees in 2020.

 Foreigners who have been granted refugee status face difficulties integrating into Japan, with few resources to help them find jobs or learn the language.
 Those who apply for status and get denied risk being sent to migrant detention centers, where they face poor living conditions, discrimination and violence.